goodhousekeeper/delphi_on_modules/README.md

 # My tribute to Delphi 7
-Let the web be your new home
+Let the web be your new home.
 Rewrite form scratch using ES6 modules and features